-From thundering waterfalls, to rich wetlands, crystal glaciers and desserts dotted with Cacti, Argentina has something for all.
+From thundering waterfalls, to rich wetlands, crystal glaciers and deserts dotted with cacti, Argentina has something for all.
 A few of our favourites are….

 Iguazu Falls, has got be Argentina’s prime destination, straddled between the border of Argentina and Brazil.
 Titled as one of the seven wonders of South America, they form a complex system of 275 recorded waterfalls and different cascades (nearly four times as wide as the Niagara Falls).

 In the South, you have the Perito Moreno Glacier; a crackling ice sheet that unlike any other glacier gets bigger by the day.